An $\omega$-Algebra for Real-Time Energy Problems: Decidability

 \begin{thm} There exists $s\in F$ and an infinite run $( s_0, x_0, t)\leadsto( s_1, x_1, t_1)\leadsto\dotsm$ in $A$ in which $s_n= s$ for infinitely many $n\ge 0$ iff $\| A\|( x_0, t)= \top$. \end{thm}

-\begin{thm} Problems~\ref{prb:reach}, \ref{prb:cover} and \ref{prb:buchi} from Section~\ref{se:rtea} are decidable. \end{thm}
+\begin{thm} Problems~\ref{prb:reach},~\ref{prb:cover} and~\ref{prb:buchi} from Section~\ref{se:rtea} are decidable. \end{thm}

-\begin{proof} We have seen in the examples that RTEFs are \emph{piecewise linear}, \ie~composed of a finite number of (affine) linear functions which are defined on polygonal regions in the $( x, t)$-plane.
-It is clear that this is generally the case: atomic RTEFs are piecewise linear by definition, and compositions and maxima of piecewise linear functions are again piecewise linear.

-Piecewise linear functions can be represented using the (finitely many) corner points of their regions of definition together with their values at these corner points.
-(In case some regions are not convex or disconnected, they can be split into finitely many convex regions.)
+\begin{proof} Let $A$ be a RTEA, then $| A|\in \E$ and $\| A\|\in \U$.
+Functions in $\E$ are PWL, hence they can be represented using the (finitely many) corner points of their regions of definition together with their values at these corner points.

-It is clear that computable atomic RTEFs are computable piecewise linear (\ie~all numbers in their finite representation are computable), and that compositions and suprema of computable piecewise linear are again computable piecewise linear.
-Using Lemma~\ref{le:locallyclosed}, we see that all functions in $M^*$ are computable piecewise linear.
+It is clear that computable atomic RTEFs are computable piecewise linear (\ie~all numbers in their finite representation are computable), and that compositions and suprema of computable piecewise linear functions are again computable piecewise linear.
+Using Lemma~\ref{le:locallyclosed}, we see that all operations to compute $| A|$ are computable.
+This shows that the theorem for problems~\ref{prb:reach} and~\ref{prb:cover}.